jgalligan1993/Generating-Trend-Indicators-in-kdb/wp (1).md

 ﻿

-# Simple Statistics in kdb+: Generating Statistics and Trend Indicators
+# Generating Statistics and Trend Indicators in kdb+

 ## Introduction

 The compactness of kdb+ and the terseness of q means that the language is focused on high performing atomic capabilities  rather than wide range in-built functions.
 As a result users may sometimes develop libraries of often-used algorithms and  functions relevant to their specific domains for convenience and to support reuse.
 In this paper, we outline examples of  commonly used functions in finance that are built on native q functions.

-The code is developed on ver 3.6 of kdb+ .
-Cryptocurrency data for Bitcoin and Ethereum from multiple exchanges is used in the examples provided.Graphs are displayed using Kx Analyst.
+The code is developed on version 3.6 2019.03.07 of kdb+ .
+Cryptocurrency data for Bitcoin and Ethereum from multiple exchanges is used in the examples provided.
+Charts are displayed using Kx Analyst.

 This whitepaper has 3 main parts: